McTavishLab/R_OpenTree_tutorials/_episodes/01-find-taxa.md

 > ## Hands on!
 Extract the OTT ids from a 'match_names' object
 >
-> You now have a 'match_names' object that we called `resolved_names`.
+> You now have a 'match_names' object that we called `resolved_name`.
 There are at least two ways to extract the OTT ids from it.
 Can you figure them out?
 Store them in an object we will call `my_ott_ids`.
 >
 > **Hint**: You can find one solution by browsing the [rotl package documentation](https://cran.r-project.org/web/packages/rotl/rotl.pdf) to find a function that will do this for a 'match_names' object.
 >